 Applicable Laws for Forming a Company in India

-The laws applicable to setting up a business in India comprise the India Companies Act 2013, read with Companies (Central Governments') General Rules and Forms, the Indian Income Tax Act, and other laws & regulations.
+The laws applicable to build a business in India comprise the India Companies Act 2013, read with Companies (Central Governments') General Rules and Forms, the Indian Income Tax Act, and other laws & regulations.
 The Foreign Exchange Management Act of 1999 is valid for foreign investments and transactions.

 How to set up a business from scratch?